michelinux/socc.io/_posts/2017-08-10-user-defined-aggregation-functions-in-spark.md

 I find the example in the book a bit _meagre_.
 It doesn't explain what's going on, so I decided to have a better look at those.
 What I wrote here is what I learned, the way I understood it.
 Woudl you find any mistake, please ping me on twitter, or do a pull request on this same blog.

 Let's say that you want to calculate the percentile of a column.
 Just to give you an example, if you had a table with all the income for each USA citizen plus some other data, you could use it to calculate:

+While learning Spark and Scala, I find some topics, like **User-Defined Aggregation Functions**, to be challenging.
+This topic is discussed in Chapter 5 of the book *'Spark: The Definitive Guide, 1st Edition'* by Bill Chambers and Matei Zaharia, which I highly recommend.
+However, I found the example in the book to be lacking in explanation.
+Therefore, I decided to delve deeper into it and summarize what I learned here.
+If you notice any mistakes, please feel free to reach out to me on Twitter or submit a pull request on this blog.

+Let's consider an example where you want to calculate the percentile of a column.
+For instance, if you have a table containing income data for each USA citizen and other related information, you can use it to perform the calculation.

 * Under which amount the poorest 10% of the population lives by state
   ```df.groupBy("state").agg(percentile("income", 0.1))```